mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_passphrase.md

 ### Provide the passphrase automatically at startup using a script

-{{< alert title="Note" color="primary" >}}To use this feature you must have set a passphrase for the server using `managedomain` as referenced above.{{< /alert >}}

-Alternatively, you can use a script to automatically provide the passphrase when the API Gateway server starts up.
-Perform the following steps:
+Before you use this option, you must first have set a passphrase for the server using `managedomain`, as referenced in section [Configure the Node Manager passphrase](#configure-the-node-manager-passphrase).
+Alternatively, you can use a script to automatically provide the passphrase when the API Gateway server starts up, for example following these steps:

 1. Open the following file in your API Gateway installation: